eventide-project/mimic/README.md

 ```

-## Replaced Methods and the Void Return Type
+## Mimicked Methods and the Void Return Type

 Methods on a mimicked object are replaced with an implementation that returns an instance of `Mimic::Void`.